Research

 -

-whether cognitive science and neuroscience provides any explanation of human mind and behavior; if so, what is its relation to other types of explanation (e.g. folk psychology)
+whether cognitive science provides any explanation of human mind and behavior; if so, what is its relation to other types of explanation (e.g. folk psychology)

 -